everwitt7/Pitch-Data/README.md

 raw_tensor_data_take.csv: raw data needed to create tensors, had to split into swing and take to meet file size requirements

+2019_raw_tensor_data_swing.csv: raw data needed to create tensors, had to split into swing and take to meet file size requirements. only 2019 data

+2019_raw_tensor_data_take.csv: raw data needed to create tensors, had to split into swing and take to meet file size requirements. only 2019 data

 batter_obp.csv: batter id to their empirical obp

 pitcher_obp_against.csv: pitcher id to their opposing obp